West 3rd and South Main Streets

 By this time, the complex had gone through four owners and been auctioned off for back taxes.
 The current proprietor, the Dayton-based Danis Building Construction Company, donated the structure to a charity organization in 2004.
 The complex continued to languish.
 It was purchased by two Wisconsin-based investors in May 2009.

-Gunther Berg and Wendell Strutz had discovered the ARCADE SQUARE property during an online auction.
+Gunther Berg and Wendell Strutz had discovered ARCADE SQUARE during an online auction.
 They traveled to Dayton, assessed the structure, and ended up buying it.
 A thorough renovation was planned, but never got off the ground.
 By October 2013, ARCADE owners were in arrears for over 300 thousand dollars in unpaid property taxes.

 In September 2015, city commissioners approved a 700 thousand dollar contract to pay for much-needed roof repairs to the ARCADE.
 These would prevent any further water damage to the structure while a workable renovation plan could be put together.

-Two Cleveland-based architectural firms were brought in to assess the ARCADE.
+Two Cleveland-based architectural firms were brought in to assess the facility.
 They concluded that residential and hospitality components should be installed.
 These would include studio apartments, student housing, artist loft spaces and a "boutique upscale hotel."

 By June 2017, a joint venture of the Dayton-based Miller-Valentine Group, Baltimore-based Cross Street Partners and the City of Dayton had worked out a 125 million dollar ARCADE redevelopment.
 The historic structure would be refitted with art galleries, classrooms, studios, offices, restaurants, retail, public events spaces and 101 affordable housing units.